nmenon/k3-upstream-boot-build/README.md

 # Introduction

-This is a trivial build package to help ease build and deploy of various K3 Boards with as much upstream components as possible.
+This is a build package to help ease build and deploy of various K3 Boards.
+By default, as many upstream components as possible are used.
+A different repository location for either U-Boot, Arm Trusted Firmware, or OP-TEE can be specified if desired.

 # Upstream Status